Starbreeze Studios: Debut as a publisher and acquisitions (2014–2017)

 The core Starbreeze team also received investment from Korean publisher Smilegate to develop a new first-person cooperative game set within the Crossfire universe.
 The studio has engaged in two separate "publishing-only" investments to help publish Psychonauts 2 and System Shock 3 for $8 and $12 million, respectively.
 In both cases, the respective developers, Double Fine Productions and OtherSide Entertainment, retain all intellectual property rights, while Starbreeze seeks full recovery of their investment and a small amount more from revenues, after which they share further revenues with the developers.

 Starbreeze also published John Wick Chronicles, a John Wick game developed by WEVR and Grab for virtual reality platforms, released in February 2017.
-In October 2017, Starbeeze sold a 66.7% majority stake in StarVR Corporation to Acer Inc.
+In October 2017, Starbreeze sold a 66.7% majority stake in StarVR Corporation to Acer Inc.